tekknolagi/tekknolagi.github.com/index.md

 That's probably an understatement.
 Here are some of my favorite projects:

 * [scrapscript.py](https://github.com/tekknolagi/scrapscript), an
-  implementation of the ScrapScript language.
+  implementation of the Scrapscript language.
 Check out the [blog post](/blog/scrapscript) too
 * [Cinder](https://github.com/facebookincubator/cinder), Instagram's
   performance-oriented fork of CPython---try it out on